Civil Society and NGOs Program

 The objective of the Civil Society and NGOs Program (CSP) is to comparatively analyze how the civil society in Asian nations adapts and evolves in accordance with the progress of globalization.
 CSP has mainly conducted research on three domains—Korean civil society, Asian civil society, and global civil society, and various achievements were attained by establishing international networks.

 In 2017, research conducted by CSP can be divided into two main themes – Korean civil society and Asian civil society.
 The outcomes of the qualitative research on Korean civil society and research on the socio-economic activities carried out in the grassroots dimension within Korean civil society were organized and published.
 In addition, CSP has developed new research themes in 2017.

 Major Research Outcomes

-Hyun-Chin Lim (SNU Professor Emeritus)
+Hyun-Chin Lim (Dept. of Sociology, SNU Professor Emeritus)

 Suk-Ki Kong (SNUAC)

-Taekyoon Kim (Graduate School of Int’l Studies)
+Taekyoon Kim (Grad.
+School of Int’l Studies)

 Myungjoon Park (Korea Labor Institute)